 As with the histogram-based binning, the point-process throws out a considerable amount of data: a binary process is inherently less able to encode information than a process with more states.
 If the assumption that all the important information is in these rare ``events" is wrong, huge amounts of signal are irretrievably lost.
 Furthermore, like histogram binning it assumes that every moment in time is something like an independent draw from an underlying distribution: temporally extended fluctuations are ignored, as only the local maxima are retained.
 While more principled than histogram-based binning, point processes should be treated with similar caution: in fields like neuroscience where point processes are well-explored, it may be a useful technique, but care should be taken to ensure that all assumptions are satisfied.

 \begin{flushleft} {\textit{Ordinal Partition Embedding}} \end{flushleft}

-Both the histogram-based binning and the point-processing transformation assume that every observation of a time-series is a random draw from some underlying distribution, ignoring the possibility that temporally-extended patterns are meaningful as well.
+for time series data, the histogram-based binning transformation assumes that every observation of a time-series is a random draw from some underlying distribution, ignoring the possibility that temporally-extended patterns are meaningful as well.
 An alternative coarse-graining approach is the \textit{permutation embedding} or \textit{ordinal partition embedding}, which transforms continuous data into a sequence based on temporally-extended amplitude patterns \cite{bandt_permutation_2002}.

 Constructing ordinal partitions requires embedding the time-series $X_t$ in a $d$-dimensional space (with an optional lag of $\tau$), as is commonly done with Taken's embeddings \cite{rand_detecting_1981}.
 Each embedded vector $v_t = [x_t,x_{\tau+t},x_{2\tau+t}...x_{(d-1)\tau+t}]$ is part of a finite-sized set of possible vectors of size $d!$.
 Once the associated discrete timeseries has been constructed, it is possible to use all the normal information-theoretic measures, such as entropy \cite{bandt_permutation_2002}, transfer entropy \cite{ruan_ordinal_2019}, and a variety of other measures of dynamical complexity \cite{varley_topological_2021}.

 As with the point-processing, the ordinal partition embedding as parameters that need to be set: the embedding dimension $d$ and the temporal lag $\tau$.
 For a discussion of the practical considerations in selecting these parameters, see: \cite{riedl_practical_2013,mccullough_measuring_2015,mccullough_time_2015}.
 If $d$ is too large, then the size of the state-space balloons and under-sampling is a serious concern, while if it is too small, meaningful temporal dependencies can get lost.
 Similarly, $\tau$ must be optimized to align with the natural temporal dynamics of the system.